Big Four (World War I)

 The Council of Four from left to right: David Lloyd George, Vittorio Emanuele Orlando, Georges Clemenceau and Woodrow Wilson at the Hôtel de Crillon in Paris.

 The Big Four or the Four Nations refer to the four top Allied powers of World War I and their leaders who met at the Paris Peace Conference in January 1919.
 The Big Four is also known as the Council of Four.
 It was composed of Georges Clemenceau of France, David Lloyd George of the United Kingdom, Vittorio Emanuele Orlando of Italy, and Woodrow Wilson of the United States.

 Among the Big Four, only Clemenceau could speak and understand both English and French.
-Orlando didn't know English, while Lloyd George and Wilson didn't know French.
+Orlando did not know English, while Lloyd George and Wilson did not know French.
 Therefore Orlando and Wilson had no direct means of communication.